banestojanovic/Craftsman/users/user-roles.md

 As administrator of your site you also have option to create users for your site.
 In order to do it properly you will need to assigned theme appropriate role, activate their account and set their membership level.

-By going to \_Users -&gt; Add New \_you will have WordPress default options for creating user.
+By going to _Users -&gt; Add New _you will have WordPress default options for creating user.

 ![](/assets/10.png)

-Fill all necessary fields and make sure that _Role \_is set to either \_Craftsman \_or \_Client._ If you forgot to do that and still click on \_Add New User, \_no worries you will still have to come back to this user to set other necessary things.
+Fill all necessary fields and make sure that _Role _is set to either _Craftsman _or _Client._ If you forgot to do that and still click on _Add New User_, no worries you will still have to come back to this user to set other necessary things.

-Once you create user go to \_All Users \_screen and click on newly created user to enter its profile.
+Once you create user go to _All Users screen _and click on newly created user to enter its profile.

 You will see screen like this:![](/assets/11.png)On the right you can set their avatar, though they can do it themselves on  their frontend profile page.